Frequently Asked Questions: Parking

 What do I do if my vehicle gets towed?

 Vehicles may be towed for various reasons.
 If the vehicle tow was the result of impeding the snow removal process, the vehicle will be relocated to the overflow lot located near the Facilities Building.
 You may retrieve the vehicle at any time after the snow removal process has been completed.
 A fee will be associated, which will be paid at the Business Office or charged to your account.
 If the vehicle is towed off campus due to repeat violations of the parking regulations, then it is your responsibility to contact the tow company directly to make arrangements for the retrieval of your vehicle and payment of the tow.

 Why do I need to register my vehicle?

-Registering a vehicle provides the Security Department with a means of contacting you in case of an emergency, or if the vehicle impedes work that needs to occur near where the vehicle is parked.
+Registering a vehicle provides the Campus Safety Department with a means of contacting you in case of an emergency, or if the vehicle impedes work that needs to occur near where the vehicle is parked.
 Registration also provides the Department with the ability to control the use of parking lots.

 When and where do I need to register my vehicle?

 Vehicles need to be registered within 24 hours of arriving on campus.
-Vehicles will be registered at the Department of Security located in Davis Hall, Room 001.
-The exception will be new employees registering at Human Resources during processing or during New Student registration.
+Vehicles will be registered at the Department of Campus Safety located in Davis Hall, Room 001.
+The exception will be new employees registering at Human Resources during processing or during new student registration.

 What happens if I don’t register my vehicle?